Garad sari

-Garad saree (গরদ শাড়ি) is a traditional handwoven saree (sari) of West Bengal.
+Garad sari (গরদ শাড়ি) is a traditional handwoven sari of West Bengal.
 It is produced in Murshidabad and Birbhum districts of West Bengal.
-Mrityunjay Sarkar, a weaver of Mirzapur, is the inventor of this famous saree.
-This handloom saree is famous for the beautiful delicate designs on the anchal and "butti", the use of 100% pure silk in the weave and the saree fineness of the fabric.
+Mrityunjay Sarkar, a weaver of Mirzapur, is the inventor of this famous sari.
+This handloom sari is famous for the beautiful delicate designs on the anchal and "butti", the use of 100% pure silk in the weave and the sari fineness of the fabric.
 In 2024, Garad Saree received recognition as a Registered Geographical indication.

-This saree is traditionally woven on fly shuttle pit looms using 90-92S silk yarn and golden zari yarn.
-Plain border and ground, or additional warp J/C or jala designs on the border and ground are observed on sarees.
-In the past, the saree had no design on the border, body and aanchal, and this saree was a symbol of holiness, purity and good shine.
-Even at present, Bengali Hindu women wear this saree during pujas, especially during the Ashtami puja of Durga Puja and the Sindur khela on the day of Bishorjan.
-The specialty of the Garad saree is that it is given a simple traditional Kha'i Māṛa or Khai Finish and finally folded into a special shape called pat.
+This sari is traditionally woven on fly shuttle pit looms using 90-92S silk yarn and golden zari yarn.
+Plain border and ground, or additional warp J/C or jala designs on the border and ground are observed on saris.
+In the past, the sari had no design on the border, body and aanchal, and this sari was a symbol of holiness, purity and good shine.
+Even at present, Bengali Hindu women wear this sari during pujas, especially during the Ashtami puja of Durga Puja and the Sindur khela on the day of Bishorjan.
+The specialty of the Garad sari is that it is given a simple traditional Kha'i Māṛa or Khai Finish and finally folded into a special shape called pat.

-The weaving community of Raghunathganj and Murarai regions, make these sarees.
-As of 2024, more than 600 looms are involved in Garad saree weaving in Murshidabad and Birbhum districts of West Bengal.
-In the financial year 2018–19, Garad sarees with a value of ₹149.6 million crore were traded.
+The weaving community of Raghunathganj and Murarai regions, make these saris.
+As of 2024, more than 600 looms are involved in Garad sari weaving in Murshidabad and Birbhum districts of West Bengal.
+In the financial year 2018–19, Garad saris with a value of ₹149.6 million crore were traded.